TDT4237/moviereviews/README.md

         print "An error occured";
     }

+If you need a folder to store uploaded files, remember to make sure it exists and has correct permissions:

+    mkdir('web/images/uploads', 0700);

+E.g. the imagejpeg() requires that the user has write and execute bit on the folder it is working on.

 Subclasses do not automatically call parent constructor.
 Call manually with

     parent::__construct();

+You can scan for syntax errors in all php files with

+    find -name '*.php' -exec php -l {} \; | grep -v '^No syn'

 ## The code base